UKGovernmentBEIS/desnz-warm-homes-local-grant/README.md

 ## Environments

-This app is deployed to GOV.UK Platform as a Service (https://docs.cloud.service.gov.uk/)
+This app is deployed to BEIS Azure subscription

 ### Pre-requisites

 Before you can work with the environments you will need some things:
-- Credentials for GOV.UK PaaS
+- Credentials for BEIS Azure
-- Install the CloudFoundry CLI (https://github.com/cloudfoundry/cli/wiki/V7-CLI-Installation-Guide)

 ### Set up

-To set up an environment for the first time:
-- CD to `Infrastructure`
-- Take a copy of `LoginToGovPaasTemplate.sh`, rename it to `LoginToGovPaas.sh`, and update it with your credentials
-- Run `CreateEnvironment.sh`
-- Take a copy of `SetEnvironmentSecretsTemplate.sh`, rename it to `SetEnvironmentSecrets.sh`, and fill in the required credentials
-- Run `SetEnvironmentSecrets.sh`
+TODO fill this in once we know how to create Azure environments